tamu-edu/it-cloud-docs/src/cps/email/faq.md

 For more information, see the [DMARC Check](./checker.md) and [DMARC Report](./reporting.md) pages.
 ```

-## What if I send mail from a third party and have CNAME in TAMU's DNS?
+## What if I send mail from a third party service which has a CNAME record in the `tamu.edu` DNS domain?

-In order to ensure delivery of your messages, you will need to follow TAMU's email security standards.
-Specifically, you will need to:
+In order to ensure the deliverability of your messages, you will need to follow Texas A&M's email security standard.
+Specifically, you will need the following:

-- Create an SPF DNS TXT record in the third party's DNS
+- An SPF record in the third party's DNS domain
-- Enable DKIM signing
+- A DKIM confifguration in the third party sending service, with a selector record in the `tamu.edu` DNS domain

 ## What should my SPF record look like?